Mercer County Bicycle Accident Lawyer

 If you are injured while riding your bicycle on the roads of New Jersey, contact an accomplished personal injury attorney today.
 A Mercer County bicycle accident lawyer will work tirelessly to see that you are awarded the damages you deserve.

-Like motorists, bicyclists have rights and responsibilities that must be observed while on the roadways.
+Like motorists, bicyclists in and around Mercer County have rights and responsibilities that must be observed while on the roadways.
 Chapter four of Title 39 of the Motor Vehicle and Traffic Regulation Act dictates that every person riding a bicycle is subject to the same rights and duties as a motor vehicle driver.
 For example, while on the roads, bicyclists should ride as far to the right side of the road, while exercising due care, when passing a vehicle.
 However, they can move left to:

 - Make a left turn from the left turn lane or pocket

 - Avoid debris, drains, or other hazardous conditions in the road

 - Occupy an available lane while traveling at the same speed as other traffic

 What Equipment is Required for Bicycles in Mercer County?